wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _During the song Dorothy signals to Bearass who turns on the Wasbinator, there is a crackling noise and a flash.
 The Damebots fall to the ground convulsing, then are still_

+**Ken:** By eck lad, you did it, you've absolutely destroyed 'em.

+**Dorothy:** Oh your Wasbinator thingy, it's killed them.
+The poor things!

-**Ken:** By eck lad, you did it, I've got to say, I think I may have underestimated you, well done son.
+**Ken:** I've got to say, I think I may have underestimated you.

 **Bearass:** Thank you Ken, but I couldn't have done it without Dorothy here.